 The total population of the Missouri’s workforce is 2,331,715, and the Southeast Region is home to nearly 135,879 or more than 5 ½ percent of the state’s workforce.
 The workforce demographic numbers are queried from census data, and include only workers employed by firms in Missouri (self-employed individuals not included).
-The age group for workforce is defined as 14 years to 65+ years of age.
+The age group for the workforce is defined as 14 years to 65+ years of age.
 The population of the workforce in the state is aging.
 In Missouri and the Southeast Region, about 30 percent of the workforce is age 55 or older for both the male and females.

 Educational Attainment